nvim-focus/focus.nvim/README.md

 👁️ Currently focussed split/window maximised to the perfect viewing size according to golden ratio

-🏃 Move to existing windows or else create new splits automatically, only a single command + can specify a file to open
+🏃 Move to existing windows or else create new splits automatically, only a single command

+📲 Also specify a file to be opened or run a custom command after moving to an existing/created window

 🔌 Option to open tmux windows instead of creating new splits